 Centre for Critical and Cultural Theory

-We have a long and distinguished history as a field-leader.
-The first of its kind in the UK, and indeed one of the first anywhere in the world, this Centre was set up in 1989 to create an institutional space for teaching and research in the (then) emerging discipline of theory.
+We have a long and distinguished history as a field-leader in Critical and Cultural Theory.
+Although no longer operational our Centre for Critical and Cultural Theory was the first of its kind in the UK, and indeed one of the first anywhere in the world.
+The Centre was set up in 1989 to create an institutional space for teaching and research in the (then) emerging discipline of theory.